 Energy, including electricity and fossil fuels, accounted for approximately 22% of the cement production cost profile in 2016.
-Therefore, profitability of the Cement business is affected by changes in energy prices and the available supply of these products.
+Therefore, profitability of the cement product line is affected by changes in energy prices and the available supply of these products.
 The Company currently has fixed-price supply contracts for coal but also consumes natural gas, alternative fuel and petroleum coke.
-Further, profitability of the Cement business is also subject to kiln maintenance.
+Further, profitability of the cement product line is also subject to kiln maintenance.
 This process typically requires a plant to be shut down for a period of time as repairs are made.
-In 2016, the Cement business incurred ordinary kiln maintenance shutdown costs of \$20.9 million.
+In 2016, the cement product line incurred ordinary kiln maintenance shutdown costs of \$20.9 million.

-The Cement business is benefitting from continued strength in the Texas markets, where current demand exceeds local supply, a trend that is expected to continue for the near future.
+The cement product line is benefitting from continued strength in the Texas markets, where current demand exceeds local supply, a trend that is expected to continue for the near future.
 The Company shipped a total of 3.5 million tons of cement in 2016, with 2.3 million tons shipped to external customers in five states and 1.2 million tons consumed by the Company for internal use.
 A portion of the cement is used internally in the Company's ready mixed concrete product line.
-For 2016, the Cement business generated net sales and earnings from operations of \$364.4 million and \$99.4 million, respectively.
+For 2016, the cement product line generated net sales and earnings from operations of \$364.4 million and \$99.6 million, respectively.